dev-nyro/atenex-services/ingest-service/full_codebase.md

     def check_required_secret_value_present(cls, v: Any, info: ValidationInfo) -> Any: if v is None or v == "": field_name = info.field_name if info.field_name else "Unknown Secret Field"
-             # Using generic field_name from info, as this validator is generic
              raise ValueError(f"Required secret field '{field_name}' (mapped from INGEST_{field_name.upper()}) cannot be empty.") return v